Extensible positive loops and vanishing of symplectic cohomology: Symplectic cohomology and positive loops of contactomorphisms

 Let $f$ be a Morse function on $W$ which is non-vanishing and $1$-homogeneous in the convex end (so all the critical points lie in a compact set).
 As in Floer cohomology, one defines Morse cohomology $\mathrm{HM}^{*}(f)$ by counting negative gradient flow lines whose input is the asymptotic at $s=+\infty$.

 \begin{theorem} Let $f_{\pm}$ be $1$-homogenous and positive, resp., negative, in the convex end.
 There is a commutative diagram:

-where the vertical maps are the PSS morphisms, as in \cite{ritter_TQFT,frauenfelder_schlenk}, and the horizontal maps are induced by continuation maps. \end{theorem} Note that the left hand vertical map in the above diagram goes in the \textit{opposite} direction to the usual PSS map.
-This is a consequence of monotonicity, since we work with negative slope, and must continue to slope 0 when defining the PSS map.
+where the vertical maps are the PSS morphisms, as in \cite{ritter_TQFT,frauenfelder_schlenk}, and the horizontal maps are induced by continuation maps. \end{theorem} See \cite[Proposition 1.3]{cieliebak_frauenfelder_oancea} for a related statement.
+Note that the left hand vertical map in the above diagram goes in the \textit{opposite} direction to the usual PSS map.
+This is because we work with negative slope, and must continue to slope 0 when defining the PSS map.
 That the above diagram commutes follows from a breaking/gluing analysis analogous to that involved in the proof that the PSS map in the closed case is an isomorphism as in \cite{pss}, and the usual compatibility with continuation; see Figure \ref{fig:PSS}.
 See also \cite{biran-cornea,biran_cornea_CRM,biran-cornea-rigidity-uniruling,biran_cornea_lagrangian_topology} for similar arguments considering configurations involving Morse flow lines in Floer theory.

 As explained in \S\ref{sec:PSS-and-the-unit-sympl-cohom}, the vertical map on the right hand side of the above diagram is an isomorphism if $\epsilon$ is smaller than the minimal period of a closed Reeb orbit; see \cite{ritter_TQFT,frauenfelder_schlenk} for the proof.
 The same follows on the left hand side, by carrying out the same procedure, just reversing the spiked disks, holomorphic curves, and flow lines at all stages (taking negative slope to positive slope).